 Broken URLs occur when links point to non-existent or defunct web pages.
 This can happen when a web page is moved, renamed, or erased without updating the relevant links.

-• Server Downtime
+- Server Downtime

 A server outage or downtime is the time of a server shutdown or poor performance.
 Users may get problems when visiting URLs connected to a website if the server hosting that website is having technical difficulties or experiencing downtime.
-Overload, configuration issues, or server maintenance may cause server unavailability.
+Overload, configuration issues, or server maintenance may cause server unavailability. - Top Issues With Page Redirects

 Page redirects redirect users from one URL to another; however, they can also cause unanticipated problems.
-Common issues include redirect loops, in which users are repeatedly transferred between two or more URLs and incorrect redirections that lead to error pages.
+Common issues include redirect loops, in which users are repeatedly transferred between two or more URLs and incorrect redirections that lead to error pages. - Invalid Characters or Encoding

 Special characters, such as symbols and spaces, can break URLs.
 Spaces are not allowed in URLs, and some symbols may need to be encoded for web browsers to understand them correctly.
 Web browsers may not recognize or execute URLs that contain invalid characters or special characters that have been encoded incorrectly.
-This can cause URL validation errors and navigation troubles.
+This can cause URL validation errors and navigation troubles. - DNS Resolution Issues

 Invalid URLs can be the result of typographical errors or incorrect domain name entries.
 Domain Name System (DNS) resolution issues may stop URLs from being translated into IP addresses, making it impossible for visitors to access the corresponding web pages.
 Network problems, server faults, or incorrect DNS configurations can cause DNS resolution issues.